 No matter what time of year, Dayspring students have a variety of special events and extracurricular activities in which to be involved.

 We offer a variety of clubs every school year.
-Examples of clubs offered during the 2015-2016 school year included:
+Examples of clubs offered in the past have included:

 Student Government– Student leaders work together to assist in official school events, plan events for the student body

 Art Club – Students are instructed in different mediums that are of interest to them in a less formal environment.
 Students are encouraged to enter their wares in the ACSI Fine Arts Festivals.
 Through our art fair all can view the many talents of our students.

 Yearbook – The Torch – Students are taught creativity in layout, design, and photography while producing a showpiece of their years at Dayspring.
 Students use their talents on the computer and behind the camera for this school-wide favorite.

 Worship Team – Students learn the elements of drawing their peers into worship and praise of our Lord Jesus.
 They practice different instruments and learn to be in harmony with each other.
 The heart of the student is what we endeavor to craft for God’s glorification.

 School Newspaper – Middle and High school students were invited to become journalists, reporters, and writers to develop a school newsletter that premiered in three editions.

 String Orchestra – Students with a passion for stringed instruments practiced and performed together at various Dayspring events.